icebreakerone/ib1-technical-docs/docs/ops_guidelines/before_starting.md

 This section provides ‘at a glance’ lists of items that new members will need to consider in order to meet operational requirements.
 It may also be useful for existing members to revisit when they publish ([Data Providers](../glossary.md#term-Data-Provider)) or access ([Data Consumers](../glossary.md#term-Data-Consumer)) a new dataset.

-As [Open Energy](../glossary.md#term-Open-Energy) evolves, this section will be updated to form a definitive checklist for compliance.
+As the [Icebreaker One Trust Framework](../glossary.md#term-Open-Energy) evolves, this section will be updated to form a definitive checklist for compliance.
 At present however, it is designed to outline general considerations regarding skills, capabilities and tasks that organisations will require in order to take part in the [Open Energy](../glossary.md#term-Open-Energy) ecosystem.